Duration: 10 weeks

 Rochester, MN 55905

-- Selection and interviews.
+5. Selection and interviews.
 Individuals will be contacted via email upon review of all submitted applications.
-This will occur by the end of January.
+This will occur no later than the end of January.
 Final candidates will be asked to schedule a telephone interview within two weeks of notification.

-- Acceptance.
-Appointments are made by March 1.
+6. Acceptance.
+Appointments are made no later than March 1.
 Your reply is expected within one week.

 Individuals selected for the internship in the hospital/inpatient practice setting will rotate through two areas of Mayo Clinic Hospital — Rochester.
 These include the central pharmacy at either the Methodist Campus or Saint Marys Campus and the Emergency Department.